zaccharieramzi/git-tuto/README.md

 5. Add your name to the `participants.csv` file. `echo '<your-name-or-pseudonym>,\n' >> participants.csv`

+6. Stage and commit your changes. `git add participants.csv && git commit -m'Added <your-name-or-pseudonym> to the participants file'`

-6. Push your local branch to your distant repo. `git push origin <the-name-of-your-branch>`
+7. Push your local branch to your distant repo. `git push origin <the-name-of-your-branch>`

-7. Open a new Pull Request (PR): https://github.com/zaccharieramzi/git-tuto/compare.
+8. Open a new Pull Request (PR): https://github.com/zaccharieramzi/git-tuto/compare.
 You have an example PR [here](https://github.com/zaccharieramzi/git-tuto/pull/1).

-8. Iterate with feedback.
+9. Iterate with feedback.

-9. Once the PR is (squashed and) merged, don't forget to update your local repo (`git checkout master && git pull upstream master`) and your distant repo (`git push origin master`).
+10. Once the PR is (squashed and) merged, don't forget to update your local repo (`git checkout master && git pull upstream master`) and your distant repo (`git push origin master`).